Slack commands

 Have feedback for Slack?
 Use the slash command /feedback, and the feedback form will appear on the right side.

-Slash commands for collaborations
+Slack commands for collaborations

 21. /invite